 2) You Don’t Have Time for Email Management

 Email has been around for so long, we tend to take it for granted.
-On shared hosting plans, InMotion manages IP addresses and makes sure to rotate them if something goes wrong.
+On shared hosting plans, InMotion manages IP addresses and makes sure to rotate them as needed.
 If you are accidentally blacklisted, we’ll help you contest the issue.

 On a VPS, you will have more responsibility for your account and IP address.
 It’s not always easy to find the line between keeping your customers up-to-date and endlessly spamming everyone in your contacts list.
 If you plan to manage your email on a VPS, and plan to use a lot of it, be ready for the work and effort it will involve.

 3) Your Business Doesn’t Need to Upgrade

 Not every business needs a VPS.
 Getting a VPS is not an instant way to get more money.
 You may not have the site traffic, site design, or customer base to justify the extra power.
 If you’re happy with your online presence and your business is performing well, focus on what’s important.
 We’ll be here when you ultimately do need to upgrade.

 4) You’re a Web Designer Who Just Needs WHM